 Fridays for future…

-or FFF, is a global climate strike movement that started in August 2018, when 15-year-old Greta Thunberg began a school strike for climate.
+or FFF, is a youth-led and -organised global climate strike movement that started in August 2018, when 15-year-old Greta Thunberg began a school strike for climate.
 In the three weeks leading up to the Swedish election, she sat outside Swedish Parliament every school day, demanding urgent action on the climate crisis.
 She was tired of society’s unwillingness to see the climate crisis for what it is: a crisis.

 To begin with, she was alone, but she was soon joined by others.
 On the 8th of September, Greta and her fellow school strikers decided to continue their strike until the Swedish policies provided a safe pathway well under 2° C, i.e. in line with the Paris agreement.
 They created the hashtag #FridaysForFuture, and encouraged other young people all over the world to join them.
 This marked the beginning of the global school strike for climate.